Military & Veteran Student Brief: November 2021

 UAA follows the policies articulated in the Joint Statement on the Transfer and Award of Credit, developed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the American Council on Education (ACE), and the Council for Higher Education Accreditation (CHEA).

 UAA has entered into an agreement with the U.S. Department of Defense whereby UAA agrees to recognize, accept and award credit where appropriate from the Joint Services Transcript (JST), Community College of the Air Force (CCAF) and the Coast Guard Institute.
-When processing an individual’s documented educational plan, transcripts from these institutes are considered the official sources of military training and experience documentation that correspond with college credit recommendations.
+When processing an individual’s documented educational plan, transcripts from these institutes are considered official source documentation of military training and experience documentation that correspond with college credit recommendations.

 What Does Not Transfer